 Monero uses cryptography to protect addresses and receive addresses, as well as transacted numbers.
-To remain private, Monero uses ring signatures, ring – sensitive transactions and undetectable addresses to hide the origin, amounts, and destinations of all transactions.
+To remain private, Monero uses ring signatures, ring – sensitive transactions, and undetectable addresses to hide the origin, amounts, and destinations of all trades.
 Monero’s units cannot be blacklisted by sellers or exchanges, as previous Monero transactions cannot be linked.

 Monero is by default private cryptographic, using various privacy features– the most important thing is the hidden addresses and ring– sensitive transactions.
-Monero is by default private cryptographic, using various privacy features – the most important thing is the hidden addresses and ring – sensitive transactions.
 Because of Monero’s cryptographic privacy– its untraceable and unconnected characteristics – coins avoid the possibility of being tarnished by the depreciation of transaction history.

-While stealthily addressing the block chain’s linkability, when and where the recipient then transfers coins ( if ever ), it can be tracked by the original coin sender, identifying the outputs on the blockchain.
-While stealthily addressing the block chain’s linkability, when and where the recipient then transfers coins ( if ever ), it can be tracked by the original coin sender, identifying the outputs on the blockchain.
-Due to Monero’s cryptographic privacy, lack of traceability and unconnectedness, coins avoid the possibility of being tarnished by the depreciation of transaction history.
+While stealthily addressing the blockchain’s linkability, when and where the recipient then transfers coins ( if ever ), it can be tracked by the original coin sender, identifying the outputs on the blockchain.
+Due to Monero’s cryptographic privacy, lack of traceability, and unconnectedness, coins avoid the possibility of being tarnished by the depreciation of monero transaction history.
 Due to the transparent blockchain, the transaction history associated with your Bitcoin may devalue it.

 None of this concerns Monero because of its cryptography and protected information on addresses and transacted amounts.
 When you accept Monero, you do not need to create a new address for each user or pay for it because of hidden addresses.

-You can’t buy XMR with “Fiat” money, so you’ll have to buy another currency – the easiest way to buy is to buy Bitcoin or Ethereum, which you can do with a bank transfer or debit or credit card and then exchange it for XMR.
+You can’t buy XMR with fiat currencies, so you’ll have to buy digital currency, and the best way is to buy Bitcoin or Ethereum.
+This can be done with a bank transfer or debit or credit card and then exchange it for XMR.